pilotfish-git/p2o-ios-app/README.md

 }
 ```

-After you connect to the server with `socket.connect()`, the server will respond with `connection response`.
+After you connect to the server, the server will respond with `connection response`.
 The data from the response contains a `status` property, that can be `success` or `failed`. if the `data.status`
 property is `success`, you need to emit a `register` message, with the button id as payload (in this case `test`).